Book of Ella Ch 4: Color

 In a colorscript, in particular, nothing should stand in the way of the story.
 An artist creates a context for the symbols – specifically the colors – that are represented, and stages them consistently to give them meaning.
 This is a process of keeping the color temperature true to local, neutral color in diffuse light scenes so that the story is not always colorful—so that when the artist adds color: the color means something.

 “A meaningful repetition of elements can give a beautiful, harmonious effect to a busy, contrasting image; it's one way to take all the chaos and bring it under control and it actually can become quite poetic. […] The human eye is always looking for meaningful relationships, that's what we do, and as artists we identify what moves people at that gut emotional level where art and where storytelling lives, and those things that reach people in that way, with that powerful sense of emotion, those are the principles that we rely on. […] As we design those color relationships, we use them to tell stories.
 We attach a specific color to a character and we can carry that all the way through a movie, and have them stand out from their environment.
 We can design [the color and the atmosphere of the world] around that character to remind the audience who is most important.”

 — Nathan Fowkes, ‘Designing with Color and Light’, Schoolism

 “Ella after the storm.”
 (2015)

-A profound sense of mood and environment can be evoked through atmosphere.
+A profound sense of mood and environment can also be evoked through the use of atmosphere.
 Atmosphere softens light sources, which helps to not distract with hard and harsh edges right at the light sources.
 This allows the artist to exercise physically-based lighting to direct the focus on the more important contrasts in the characters and so on.
-Weather is an important part of atmosphere, but weather is not just about setting some mist or letting the image cool off into the distance.
-It's about trying sweep the audience away and why not do that with something that does so in real life—with potent, energetic and fantastic weather.
+Weather is an important part of creating this atmosphere, but weather is not just about setting some mist or letting the image cool off into the distance.
+It's about trying to sweep the audience away and why not do that with something that does so in real life—with potent, energetic and fantastic weather.